Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

 # Loupedeck × Home Assistant Plugin

-Control your Home Assistant lights (and soon, any entity) from your Loupedeck with a fast, optimistic UI, debounced actions, and capability-aware controls.
-Open the **Home Assistant** dynamic folder to browse **Areas → Lights → Commands** and use dials for brightness, color temperature, hue, and saturation.
+Control your Home Assistant lights (and soon, any entity) from your Creative Console with a fast, optimistic UI, debounced actions, and capability-aware controls.
+Open the **All Light Controls** dynamic folder to browse **Areas → Lights → Commands** and use the dial for brightness, color temperature, hue, and saturation.

 > **Status**: pre-release.
-Marketplace submission in progress.
+For now there is only support for lights.
 OSS-ready and actively refactoring for general entities.
+The plugin was only tested on the Creative Console.

 ---